 Preparation: Rabbit Stew

 In the same pan, brown the chopped shallots and chopped garlic.
 Melt over low heat for 5 minutes without too much coloring.
 Add the white wine and stock.
 Return the rabbit pieces with salt and pepper.
-Cover and cook 40 minutes turning the meat occasionally.
+Cover and cook 40 minutes, turning the meat occasionally.
 Wash the grapes.
-Add the grapes and cream in the pan.
+Add the grapes and cream to the pan.
 Cook for another 5 minutes.
 Adjust seasoning if necessary.
-Sprinkle with chopped chives then serve hot.
+Sprinkle with chopped chives, then serve hot.

 As accompaniment, I simply chose mashed potatoes.